AR-Exam/Exam-Data/OBE_Instructions.md

 1. It is the duty of student to ensure seamless internet connection at his/her location during the examination.
 If the same is not possible to arrange on their own for some candidates, then they can move to GNDEC campus during the examination session.
 1. You must a good (or arrange) decent Intenent Access Device with latest browser, and working web camera
 1. Ensure sufficient (with factor of safety and redundancy) power backup to keep your devices and Internet running for the duration of examination.
+1. Whosoever does not want to appear for online, he/she may appear in conventional mode examination, likely to be held in Feb/March 2021.

 **INFORMATION REGARDING QUESTION PAPER:**